 Before You Go.
 Buffalo is located on the Niagara River, between Lakes Erie and Ontario.
-As a result, it is known for cold weather, and it faced a particularly nasty snowstorm this past winter.
-The Buffalo News (I know, not an imaginative name for a newspaper, but it's the only daily the city has left) is predicting temperatures for next week to be in the mid-50s in daylight and the low 30s at night.
+As a result, it is known for cold weather, and it faced a particularly nasty snowstorm last winter.
+The Buffalo News (I know, not an imaginative name for a newspaper, but it's the only daily the city has left) is predicting temperatures for next weekend to be in the mid-40s in daylight and the high 30s at night.
 Bring a winter jacket and gloves.
 With the wind Buffalo gets you might also want to bring earmuffs.

 Buffalo may be considerably to the west, but it is still in the Eastern Time Zone, so you won't have to fiddle with your timepieces.
 But it is on a national border, and if you want to go into Canada, you'll need to bring your passport.
-Right now, US$1.00 = C$1.29, while C$1.00 = U.S. 77 cents.
+Right now, US$1.00 = C$1.34, while C$1.00 = U.S. 75 cents.

 The Peace Bridge, connecting Buffalo with Fort Erie, Ontario

 Tickets.
-The First Niagara Center seats 19,070, making it one of the larger ones in the NHL.
-Despite a horrible performance last season, the Sabres averaged 18,580 fans per game, about 94 percent of capacity.
+The KeyBank Center seats 19,070, making it one of the larger ones in the NHL.
+Despite a horrible performance last season, the Sabres averaged 18,536 fans per game, about 97 percent of capacity.

 A lot of those fans came from across the river in Canada, many from Niagara Falls and Hamilton, people who, sick of the hype over the Toronto Maple Leafs and the ticket prices at the Air Canada Centre, look at the Sabres as an affordable alternative.
 (Sabres vs. Leafs is as big a rivalry as Sabres vs. Pittsburgh Penguins.)
 It should also be noted that Western New York has other storied minor-league teams, the Rochester Americans and the Syracuse Crunch.
 These people are used to the cold weather necessary to play outdoor hockey, and they love indoor hockey, too.

 You would think, being so close, nonstop flights would be available.
-But most major airlines make you change planes in out-of-the-way cities like Philadelphia and Charlotte.
-And it's not cheap, either: You'd be lucky to get a round-trip flight for under $600, more likely over $800.
+If you're lucky, you can get a nonstop round-trip flight on United Airlines for a little over $300.
+But getting it nonstop is the issue: You may have to change planes in an out-of-the-way city like Philadelphia or Charlotte.
 You might be able to get a nonstop, cheaper flight from a smaller airline; but, remember, it's like the difference between the major leagues and the minor leagues.
 If you do fly in, the Number 24 bus will get you from Buffalo Niagara International Airport, 11 miles northeast of downtown, in about 50 minutes.

 Amtrak's Maple Leaf, its New York-to-Toronto service, leaves Penn Station at 7:15 AM, and arrives at Buffalo's Exchange Street Station at 3:14 PM, just under 8 hours later (if it's on time).
-Its return trip leaves Buffalo at 1:05 PM and arrives at Penn Station at 9:50 PM.
-It's $90 each way ($180 round-trip).
+Its return trip leaves Buffalo the next day at 1:05 PM and arrives at Penn Station at 9:50 PM.
+It's $157 round-trip.
 The station is at Exchange & Washington Streets, just 3 blocks north of the arena.